 The flying scourge called spotted lanternfly was first found in Pennsylvania in 2014, less than a decade ago.
 The insect quickly made headlines as it ravaged forests, farms, orchards, and vineyards around the mid-Atlantic states.
-Now, in a February 2023 post from the Massachusetts Introduced Pest Outreach Project, we learn: "Our spotted lanternfly (SLF) survey crew has already located and destroyed over 5,500 SLF egg masses in infested areas so far this winter!"
-(Sign up for Massachusetts pest alerts.)
+Now, the insect is well established in Connecticut, Rhode Island, and Massachusetts.
+It is on a watch list for southern Maine.

 This winter, though, you can do something to limit their spread.